Ethiopia is very interesting country with rich cultural and natural heritage. Highlights of Ethiopian heritage are:

 - Middle Awash Valley - Afar.
-Unique find of Middle Pliocene fossils (Bouri Formation), including some of the oldest known hominids in the world - at least seven species.
-Here were found remnants of Lucy - Australopithecus afarensis, 3,2 million years old hominid and Ardi - 4,4 million years old hominid Ardipithecus ramidus.
+Unique find of Middle Pliocene fossils (Bouri Formation), including some of the oldest known hominins in the world - at least seven species.
+Here were found remnants of Lucy - Australopithecus afarensis, 3,2 million years old hominin and Ardi - 4,4 million years old hominin Ardipithecus ramidus.
 Here have been found numerous other valuable fossils, including fossils of extinct elephantoids.

 - Omo I and Omo II sites - Southern Nations, Nationalities, and Peoples Region.
-Here, in Kibish Formation have been found very important fossils of early hominids as well as remains of humans (Homo sapiens), who lived here some 195 thousand years ago.
-These might be the oldest modern humans.
+Here, in Kibish Formation have been found very important fossils of early hominins as well as remains of humans (Homo sapiens), who lived here some 195 thousand years ago.

 Prehistoric paintings and petroglyphs

 - Ba'ati Barud and Dabo Zellelew - Tigray.
 Caves used as shelters in Neolithic time.
 Walls of caves are adorned with paintings and engravings.
 Paintings show people, cattle, geometric figures.

 - Goda Roriisso - Oromiya.
 Enormous boulder covered with the best prehistoric artworks of Ethiopia.
 Paintings include 150 painted cows.